-Yea, I’m not kidding when I said this was the never ending eye infection.
-My upper and lower eyelids were swollen and a bit red.
-Not as bad as before, but still noticeable.
-But my eye never really healed.
+I’m not kidding when I said this was the never ending eye infection.

 After trying the conservative treatments I again went to Rutin Eye Hospital for a follow up.
-It’s been 8 months and my eye was STILL not back to normal.
 The doctor to a quick look and said I had a bacterial eye infection.

 WTF again?
-He prescribed me Doxycycline and told me to take it for a week and to apply hot compress.
-Well no shit, I’ve been doing that for months.
+He prescribed me Doxycycline and told me to take it for a week and to apply hot compress (I had already been doing this for almost a year).

 I was mad.
 It’s not normal to have a bacterial eye infection and chalazions for almost an entire year.
 BUT I decided to take the medication he prescribed and it worked.
-Within a week the swelling went down and the medication ran out.
+Within a week the swelling went down, my eye returned to normal looking but red.